 Academic Year Research

-One day a week at noon.
+One day a week.
 This course provides a survey of research programs in our labs.

 The course provides an opportunity to begin independent research at the undergraduate level.